EclecticGriffin/website/content/_index.md

 ## News

 I don't really know what goes here.
 My existence, while ongoing, is not particularly interesting.
-But since other people have a news section I feel morally obligated to do the same.
+But since other people have a news section I let the peer pressure get to me.

 #### About this site

-I made it using Hugo and the Hyde theme, if things look weird, it's almost certainly my fault.
+I made it using Hugo and the Hyde theme (with a bunch of hacking), if things look weird, it's almost certainly my fault.
 Web design is not my forte.